yifanfu/user-login/README.md

         1. Symfony App - `user-login.docker.localhost`
         2. Docker Management App - `portainer.docker.localhost`
         3. Database Management App - `adminer.docker.localhost`
+    3. If you are experiencing port conflicts, please shutdown your local service temporary.
-5. To run the database migration and apply user fixtures:
+6. To run the database migration and apply user fixtures:
     1. make sure you are in the project root directory and have all the docker service running.
     2. run command `docker-compose exec php bin/console doctrine:migrations:migrate` to apply the database migrations
     3. run command `docker-compose exec php bin/console doctrine:fixture:load` to apply the user fixtures.
-6. To check the redis you can run the command `docker-compose exec cache.redis redis-cli` or `redis-commander` if you prefer web gui.
+7. To check the redis you can run the command `docker-compose exec cache.redis redis-cli` or `redis-commander` if you prefer web gui.
 You can use `cache.redis` as host.

 ### Credentials for testing